NSW eTendering is an online tendering system used by NSW Government agencies to make available information about tendering opportunities.

 - If you are seeking advice on how your company can become a supplier of goods and services to NSW Government please visit this website.

-Should you require any further assistance with using this NSW eTendering system please click the 'Contact Us' link found on the left of every page.
+Should you require any further assistance with using this NSW eTendering system please click the 'Contact Us' link found on the bottom of every page.

 Questions about a particular tender or business opportunity will be answered by the person managing that opportunity; in the first instance always direct questions to this person - they are usually named in the documentation.